marcelmilosz/myBlog-NextJs-React-MongoDb/README.md

-## Hello!
+## Hello! 👋

 This is my NextJs project that I wanted to do for a long time.
-I recently finished NextJs course, and because of that, I wanted to use this knowledge to create something with it!
+I recently finished NextJs course (~30h of contect and work), and because of that, I wanted to use this knowledge to create something with it!

 Soo..

 This is a full stack page, hosted using Vercel on this link: https://my-blog-seven-gamma.vercel.app/

-What I've learned:
+🕵🏻 What I've learned:
 - NextJs pre-rendering stuff
 - Using getStaticProps, getStaticPaths
 - Using Next/Link, Next/Image